 “I want to do couples counseling, but my partner is thinking about leaving.”
-If one or both or you isn’t sure whether to end the relationship or to commit to working on it through couples counseling, I can help you decide.
-We’ll engage in a short-term process (maximum of 5 sessions) called Discernment Counseling that will help each of you gain greater clarity and confidence about which path to take moving forward.
+If one or both of you isn’t sure whether to end the relationship or to commit to working on it through couples counseling, I can help you decide.
+We’ll engage in a short-term process (maximum of five 90-minute sessions) called Discernment Counseling that will help each of you gain greater clarity and confidence about which path to take moving forward.

 I also provide relationship therapy to individuals whose partners won’t do couples counseling or who have recently ended a relationship.

 “What couples counseling approaches do you use?”
 It depends on the relationship issues you’re experiencing.
-I generally use Imago Relationship Therapy, Emotionally Focused Couples Therapy (EFT), and Gottman Relationship Therapy because I’ve found that they’re the most successful approaches to healing relationships, restoring emotional and sexual intimacy, and improving communication.
+I generally use Imago Relationship Therapy, Emotionally Focused Couples Therapy (EFT), Gottman Relationship Therapy, and Existential Couples Therapy because I’ve found that they’re the most successful approaches to healing relationships, increasing emotional and sexual intimacy, and improving communication.

 I also use approaches developed by Joe Kort (LGBTQ affirmative therapy), Emily Nagoski (sexual intimacy), David Schnarch (sexual intimacy), Tammy Nelson (sexual intimacy), Wendy Maltz (trauma and sexual intimacy), and William Doherty (discernment counseling).